cap-js/docs/java/working-with-cql/query-api.md

 ### `IN` Subquery

-An `IN` subquery is used to test if an element (or tuple of elements) of an outer query is contained in the result of a subquery.
-You can use an `IN` subquery in fluent style or in tree style:
+An `in` subquery is used to test if an element (or tuple of elements) of an outer query is contained in the result of a subquery.
+You can use an `in` subquery in fluent style or in tree style:

 ```java
 // fluent style